Design Education Matters... A lot.

 We rarely consider that the "right" answer might be to simply ask ourselves if we are even solving the "right" problems.
 I am certain that our diversity problem will not be solved through a single gender approach to an engineering-focused education.
 I am confident that our education problems will not be solved by making a greater commitment to the right answers.
 And I am convinced that the best and brightest solutions will not come from the usual and expected places.

-Hear this: I also do not have the answers.
-But.
-I pursue the things I am passionate about, and in 2015-16 with the help of some amazing colleagues at Twitter, I designed, led, and facilitated 12 design-education and outreach programs aimed at young women, high school students, and underserved communities who may not have access to formal design programs or technological resources.
+In 2015-16 with the help of some amazing colleagues at Twitter, I designed, led, and facilitated 12 design-education and outreach programs aimed at young women, high school students, and underserved communities who may not have access to formal design programs or technological resources.

 Each time I sat down with a group of students, my goal was to use the design process to equip them - regardless of their race, socio-economic status, ethnicity, or gender - with the confidence to believe that their ideas can play an important role in product development conversations.
 It was, and continues to be important to me that students focus their efforts on solving meaningful problems rather than finding right answers.